jussifrewt/RiderHotReloadTest/Test-Strategy.md

 *   **Negative paths:** Graceful failure and error messaging need human interpretation.

 ### WHERE AUTOMATION ADDS REAL VALUE
 *   **Core SDK Smoke Test:** A small, non-visual Web API test is the ideal candidate.
-Its purpose is to act as a **regression guard** for the core Hot Reload engine, completely independent of the Rider UI.
+Its purpose is to act as a **regression suite** for the core Hot Reload engine, completely independent of the Rider UI.
     *   **CI/CD Integration:** This test might be added to the CI/CD pipeline and parameterized to run on all target operating systems (e.g., Windows Server, macOS) for every new build of the .NET SDK.
 This will catch major cross-platform regressions early and automatically.